from the Rosie’s Riveting Recipes historic cookbook

-While it may not used as much today, molasses is a sweetener that our grandmothers used.
-Sugar was rationed during WWII.
-Housewives had to find sugar substitutes.
-Molasses was one of those substitutes.
-And, unlike many of today’s sugar substitutes, molasses is natural.
+While it may not used as much today, molasses was a sweetener our grandmothers used.
+Sugar was rationed during WWII, so housewives had to find sugar substitutes.
+Molasses was one of those substitutes, and unlike many of today’s sugar substitutes, molasses is natural.

 The following is a historic recipe from Rosie’s Riveting Recipes.
-And if you’re a cookie lover like I am, you may want to try it.
+If you’re a cookie lover like I am, you may want to try it.

 soft molasses cookies

 - 1 1/2 teaspoons cinnamon

 - 1/2 cup shortening

 - 1 cup sour milk** or buttermilk

 Sift flour once, measure, add soda, salt, and spices, and sift together three times.
 Cream shortening, add sugar gradually, creaming until light and fluffy.
 Add egg and beat well; then add molasses.
 Add flour, alternately with milk, mixing well after each addition.
 Add vanilla.
 Chill 1 to 2 hours, or until firm enough to hold shape.
 Drop from teaspoon on lightly greased baking sheet, placing about 2 inches apart.
 Bake in hot oven (400F.)
 13 to 15 minutes, or until done.
 Makes 6 dozen cookies.